UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 You can use the robot in Access Point mode, or you can connect to your local area network via the following commands:

-(Useful hint:  It helps to always use IP numbers instead of names in ROS.
+(Useful hint:  Though almost all local networks support DHCP, rarely, it may not work.
+It helps to use IP numbers instead of names in ROS in these situations.
 I do this by including the following lines in my .bashrc Ubuntu startup script:

 source ~/catkin_ws/devel/setup.bash
 ip="$(hostname -I|cut -d ' ' -f 1)"